What Are Current Car Loan Interest Rates?

 How much can I afford?

-The first step in getting the best auto loan is determining how much money you can realistically afford to spend on a car.
-It will help ensure that you will only take out a too-large loan and spend what is necessary.
+The first step in getting a loan is determining how much money you can realistically afford to spend on a car.
+It will help ensure that you won’t take out a too-large loan and spend only what is necessary.
 If you don’t want to calculate this, you can use an online auto loan calculator like DinkyTown – Car Loan Calculator.

 What kind of vehicle do I need?